-Often, they will be able to “play out” their latest efforts on the same day as they produce it.
+Often, they will be able to “play out” their latest efforts on the same day as they produce them.

 Choosing laptops used to mean sacrificing power for that extra portability, but that’s no longer the case.

 Today’s high-end laptops usually have specifications to rival the top desktop computers.
-If you are a travelling DJ or producer, then choosing a top spec laptop really is a no-brainer.
+If you are a traveling DJ or producer, then choosing a top-spec laptop really is a no-brainer.

 Imagine being able to produce the score for your last movie scene as you fly to the next location.